james-menzies/spotidex/README.md

 [Github project board](https://github.com/redbrickhut/spotidex/projects/1) to manage my actionable tasks.
 Any issues or pull requests that are made will automatically feed into this board.

-## In-Depth Logs

-These are some more detailed discussions about specific parts of the development process.
-They are all contained in the /docs folder of the repo.

-(Coming Soon)